-According to the National Bridge Inventory Report, the bridges are either structurally deficient, functionally obsolete, or in need of repair due to other existing moderate to serious issues (Table 1).
+According to the Minnesota Bridge Inventory Report, the bridges are either structurally deficient, functionally obsolete, or in need of repair due to other existing moderate to serious issues (Table 1).
 In general, the bridges are experiencing significant structural issues including moderate to severe transverse and longitudinal cracking, substructure delamination, cracking of abutments and columns, spalled concrete, and exposed rebar.
 Other issues include steel girder fatigue, steel corrosion, and minor paint failure along with the bridge railings.
-All five of the overhead bridges have insufficient vertical clearance, as per MnDOT standards.
-Additionally, two of the bridge over the Cedar River are experiencing critical river scour resulting in exposed footings.
-The pedestrian bridge over the Cedar River does not meet current ADA guidelines for width.
+All five of the overhead bridges have insufficient vertical clearance.
+Additionally, two of the bridges over Cedar River are experiencing critical river scour resulting in exposed footings.